mnachury/fault-in-our-stars/Assets/Tools/Star Creator/Doc.md

 Changes to the presets are saved in real time in the project.
 ![](https://i.imgur.com/h8Rewig.png)

-Once added to your scene, you'll still be able to modify the properties of your stars in their inspectors.
+Once added to your scene, you'll still be able to modify the properties of your stars in their inspector.
 A change made here won't affect back the preset.

 ### Export and import your presets